unofficial-sendoh/other_template/_posts/2018-5-2-Briefly-Machine-Learning.md

 Also check [this out](http://web.mit.edu/tslvr/www/lessons_two_years.html) , good reading.
 This is form Tom Silver — on ‘My First Two Years of AI Research’.

 If someone found himself hard to understand Machine Learning and can’t catch interest, then it good to go first watch some movies on it, it might trigger his interest on it.
-However no one will learn ML from these of course but will get soft feels for sure :smile:
+However no one will learn ML from these of course but will get soft feels for sure :smirk:

 - [Person of Interest](https://www.imdb.com/title/tt1839578/)
 - [Ex Machina](https://www.imdb.com/title/tt0470752/?ref_=nv_sr_1)